 Where will the new footpath be?

-The new path will be accessed from Sterling Way – next to the allotment entrance.
+The new path will be accessed from Stirling Way – next to the allotment entrance.
 This will run along the rear of the school site – coming out at the current entrance to the footpath from the Jackie Bakers site.